Sonya-7/Dash_Dashboard/README.md

 Create the expected result
 Two dropdown menus: For choosing report type and year Each dropdown will be designed as follows:
-    An outer division with two inner divisions (as shown in the expected layout) One of the inner divisions will have information about the dropdown and the other one is dropdown Layout for adding graphs
+   - An outer division with two inner divisions
+   - One of the inner divisions will have information about the dropdown and the other one is dropdown
+   - Layout for adding graphs
-    Callback function to compute data, create graph and return to the layout
+   - Callback function to compute data, create graph and return to the layout

 ## Sample Output 1:
 ![Screenshot (28)](https://user-images.githubusercontent.com/92489108/167524885-46be2044-ed1a-462f-8018-a7d2ec77a001.png)